-According to 2010 estimates from the EPA, manure accounts for 19 percent of the nitrogen and 26 percent of the phosphorous entering the Bay.
+The Environmental Protection Agency report Guidance for Federal Land Management in the Chesapeake Bay Watershed provides estimates from the Chesapeake Bay Program’s suite of modeling tools that show manure accounts for 19% of nitrogen and 26% of phosphorus pollution reaching the Bay.
 These excess nutrients can fuel the growth of algae blooms that block sunlight from reaching underwater grasses and, during decomposition, rob the water of oxygen that plants and animals need to survive.

 Like manure, chemical fertilizers can provide crops with the nutrients needed to grow.
 But when more fertilizer is applied to the land than a crop can absorb, these nutrients can be carried by runoff into rivers and streams or seep into groundwater supplies.
-According to 2010 estimates from the EPA, chemical fertilizers account for 17 percent of the nitrogen and 19 percent of the phosphorous entering the Bay.
+The Environmental Protection Agency report Guidance for Federal Land Management in the Chesapeake Bay Watershed provides estimates from the Chesapeake Bay Program’s suite of modeling tools that show chemical fertilizers account for 17 percent of the nitrogen and 19 percent of the phosphorous entering the Bay.

 Chemical pesticides can protect crops from weeds and insects.
 Some pesticides target just one or a few species, while others are considered “broad-spectrum” and target a group of similar species.
 Like livestock manure and chemical fertilizers, when pesticides are applied in excess, they can be carried by runoff into rivers and streams or seep into groundwater supplies.